kaineer/jabber_delivery/README.md

 Project Status
 --------------

-Most project's structure is *imported* from `letter_opener` gem and for now it's not so serious.
+Most of project's structure is *imported* from `letter_opener` gem and for now it's not so serious.

 Development & Feedback